Helpful pointers for smaller enterprises starting with minimal assistance.

 The first stop here is WorkSafe New Zealand.
 Their helpful team will provide a site meeting to help you out of a jam.

-CSS is concerned with ensuring the company is safe.
+CSafety is concerned with ensuring the company as well as its workers are safe.
 Our systems are tools used to integrate safe work practices, that means minimal expenditure on the paper - maximum assistance with someone on the ground.

 CSafety will be there to help see safety.